vayunekbote02/UI_Work/README.md

 # UI_Work
-All the assignments of UI
+The assignment folder contains all the assignments according to each day.